Learn the grooming techniques that will allow you to present

 - * Float The Coat

-You may have done a wonderful job shampooing your cat ... but a poor job of rinsing the coat can make all your efforts pointless if there is any soap left behind.
-So... how can you make sure you have rinsed all the product out of your cat's coat?
-Easy!
-Learn how to "Float the Coat"...
+You may have done a wonderful job shampooing your cat . . . but a poor job of rinsing the coat can make all your efforts pointless if there is any soap left behind.
+Learn how to "Float the Coat" to make sure no residue is left behind when bathing your kitty.

 - * Grooming A Black Cat